Hikari9/comfortable-swipe/README.md

 For the following reasons:

-1. We want prioritize "comfort" over functionality, which we deliver through performance in our near-zero-overhead implementation (that's why C++)
+1. We want prioritize "comfort" over functionality, which we deliver through performance in our negligible-overhead implementation (that's why C++)
-2. Running a new shell command with unpredictable process time will break our unthreaded optimizations (unlike native keystrokes)
+1. There are other gesture libraries that already do this properly (eg. [libinput gestures](https://github.com/bulletmark/libinput-gestures), [Fusuma](https://github.com/iberianpig/fusuma)), we don't want to be a clone of them
-3. There are other gesture libraries that already do this properly (eg. [libinput gestures](https://github.com/bulletmark/libinput-gestures), [Fusuma](https://github.com/iberianpig/fusuma)), we don't want to be a clone of them
+1. Running a new shell command with unpredictable process time will break our unthreaded optimizations (unlike native keystrokes)

-That's why it's not possible...
+That's why it's not possible... or not?

-**Answer 2**: _... but actually **YES**!_
+**Answer 2**: _... but actually **IT'S POSSIBLE**!_

 Although we don't provide this out of the box in our config, this can definitely be done with the default bash tools.